 This fall has been a series of procrastinations in the winery due to needing to focus on some of life's little chores.
 I swore to myself that I was going to charge and bottle the concord base wine this weekend and start the secondary fermentation to make this a sparkling wine.
 I intend to use the "methode champenoise" to produce the sparkler--basically that means doing the secondary fermentation in the bottle.

 After a slow start on Saturday (due to a Friday night social hour at work), I finished practicing the pipe organ and getting ready for the service on Sunday and headed for my favorite local home brew store (Beer-Wine Hobby in Woburn, MA) to pick up a crown capper, caps, yeast, and some champagne bottles.
-Filled my arms and got to the county, only to discover that they only had 2 cases of champagne bottles and I needed 3.
+Filled my arms and got to the counter, only to discover that they only had 2 cases of champagne bottles and I needed 3.

 Well, shucks...
 Not going to get that done after all.